 Today, we had a bit of a lie in, and a cracking Brunch at Browns.
 It was lovely sitting sipping on a coffee, watching the snow fall on St Martin’s Church.
 The drive home in the snow, and rain was a bit gruelling.
 However it didn’t put a dampener on our adventure.

 It’s been a funny few weeks and just having a few days of doing very little has been just the tonic.
 For the first time in a while I’ve felt utterly relaxed.
+If you’re after things to do in birmingham I recommend checking out 25 Best Things to Do in Birmingham!
 I really enjoyed my first trip to Birmingham – I know it won’t be our last!

 Get more stuff like this